enketo/blog/_posts/2013-07-25-galvanizing-enketo.md

 ### Becoming social
 When time allows, we need to start hitting the social networks.
-If you'd like to __really__ help with this you could start following enketo on [twitter](https://twitter.com/enketo), on [Google+](https://plus.google.com/111302551985955001010/) and on [LinkedIn](http://www.linkedin.com/company/enketo-llc).
+If you'd like to __really__ help with this you could start following Enketo on [twitter](https://twitter.com/enketo), on [Google+](https://plus.google.com/111302551985955001010/) and on [LinkedIn](http://www.linkedin.com/company/enketo-llc).

 I will report back on the progress in meeting these milestones!